-When you’re in a relationship with someone and you do a personality test, whether it’s an Enneagram or a Myers-Briggs test, you always feel tempted to ask your partner and friends to do it too.
-But are you ready to find out if you’re truly compatible according to Myers-Briggs?
-There are some MBTI pairs that truly make the dream work and with their forces combined can become the ultimate power couples.
-Of course, there are many factors that make relationships work, but there are still some couples who have it better than others in MBTI theory.
+When you’re in a relationship with someone and you do a personality test, whether it’s an enneagram or a 16 personalities test, you always feel tempted to ask your partner and friends to do it too.
+But are you ready to find out if you’re truly compatible according to the 16 personalities theory?
+There are some personality type pairs that truly make the dream work and with their forces combined can become the ultimate power couples.
+Of course, there are many factors that make relationships work, but there are still some couples who have it better than others in the 16 personalities theory.
 This quick guide will highlight each type and their most suitable corresponding partner, so without further ado, here they are!

 The internet loves to joke around about INTJs’ cold exterior, but the one personality they absolutely melt for are ENFPs!
 INTJs may look calm and collected on the outside, especially because they like to deal with life in a logical way, but their feelings can be quite the opposite.
 Being in a relationship with an ENFP can balance them out and teach them a lot about how to handle their emotions.
 They may seem like complete opposites, but you know what they say…

 This introverted Intellectual type actually finds balance and unity best with another Intellectual temperament.
 INTPs and ENTJs are extremely well-suited pairs.
 They aren’t exact opposites, but they complement each other through their differences.
 The laid-back INTP finds fascination and excitement with the extroverted ENTJ, and their Judging-Perceiving differences make for some interesting debates and problem-solving long-term!